Biden aims to reduce cancer deaths by 50% over next 25 years

 Associated Press

-President Joe Biden is committing to reduce the cancer death rate by 50% — a new goal for the “moonshot” initiative against the disease that was announced in 2016 when he was vice president.
+WASHINGTON (AP) — President Joe Biden on Wednesday set a 25-year timeline to cut in half the cancer death rate, a lofty but perhaps unrealistic goal that is meant to “supercharge” an initiative started when he was vice president to eradicate the disease that killed his older son, Beau.

-Biden has set a 25-year timeline for achieving that goal, part of his broader effort to end cancer as we know it, according to senior administration officials who previewed Wednesday’s announcement on the condition of anonymity.
+“This can really be an American moment to prove to ourselves and, quite frankly, the world that we can do really big things,” Biden told a crowd of lawmakers, administration officials, researchers and others at the White House.

-The issue is deeply personal for Biden: He lost his elder son, Beau, to brain cancer in 2015.
-Yet the rollout comes without any new funding elements at a time when the gains from new research can be uneven, such that Biden is setting an aspiration for the country more than 50 years after President Richard Nixon signed the National Cancer Act and launched a war on the disease.
-The benefits of that act were seen recently in areas outside of cancer as well as vaccines that were developed for the coronavirus.
+The new push, which comes without any new money, arrives more than 50 years after President Richard Nixon signed the National Cancer Act and launched a war on the disease.
+The benefits of that act were also seen in areas outside of cancer, such as the vaccines developed to combat the coronavirus.

+Personal connections to the fight against cancer were evident throughout the White House event.
+First lady Jill Biden spoke of how the death of Beau from brain cancer in 2015 had “stolen our joy” and “left us broken in our grief.”
+Vice President Kamala Harris spoke of how her mother’s work as a cancer researcher had helped “save women’s lives.”

-The pain experienced by Biden is shared by many Americans.
-The American Cancer Society estimates that there will be 1,918,030 new cancer cases and 609,360 cancer deaths this year.
-What the president is aiming to do is essentially save more than 300,000 lives annually from the disease, something the administration believes is possible because the age-adjusted death rate has already fallen by roughly 25% over the past two decades.
-The cancer death rate is currently 146 per 100,000 people, down from nearly 200 in 2000.
+The American Cancer Society estimates there will be 1,918,030 new cancer cases and 609,360 cancer deaths this year.
+Biden is essentially aiming to to save more than 300,000 lives annually, which the administration believes is possible because the age-adjusted death rate has already fallen by roughly 25% over the past two decades.
+The cancer death rate is currently 146 per 100,000 people, compared with nearly 200 in 2000.

+“The progress in cancer research is slow — some of the fruits of Nixon’s 1971 declaration were only harvested with the development of the COVID mRNA vaccine,” he said.

-Better public health practices, reducing cancer risks such as smoking and informing people about the best cancer research could reduce deaths.
-Brawley said that one of his studies found that 130,000 people die annually from cancer because they do not benefit from known science.
+Looking forward, better public health practices, reducing cancer risks such as smoking and informing people about the best cancer research could mean fewer deaths.
+Brawley said one of his studies found that 130,000 people die annually from cancer because they do not benefit from known science.

-Dr. Barron Lerner, a professor of medicine and population health at New York University Langone Health, said that “hyperbolic goals” can be needed to attract public attention but achieving the 50% reduction is “extremely unlikely.”
+Dr. Barron Lerner, a professor of medicine and population health at New York University Langone Health, said “hyperbolic goals” can help draw public attention to the problem but achieving the 50% reduction is “extremely unlikely.”

-Biden was scheduled to give remarks Wednesday from the East Room of the White House, along with his wife, Jill, and Vice President Kamala Harris.
-Also scheduled to attend the speech: members of Congress and the administration and about 100 members of the cancer community including patients, survivors, caregivers, families, advocacy groups and research organizations.

-As part of the effort, Biden will assemble a “cancer Cabinet” that includes 18 federal departments, agencies and offices, including leaders from the Departments of Health and Human Services, Veterans Affairs, Defense, Energy and Agriculture.

-There were no plans to announce new funding commitments on Wednesday, though the administration will outline why it believes it can curb cancer through efforts such as increased screening and removing inequities in treatment.
+There were no new funding commitments announced Wednesday.
+But the administration believes it can curb cancer through efforts such as increased screening and removing inequities in treatment.
 The coronavirus pandemic has consumed health care resources and caused people to miss more than 9.5 million cancer screenings.

-The White House also will host a summit on the cancer initiative and continue a roundtable discussion series on the subject.
-The goal is to improve the quality of treatment and people’s lives, something with deep economic resonance as well.
-The National Cancer Institute reported in October that the economic burden of treatment was more than $21 billion in 2019, including $16.22 billion in patient out-of-pocket costs.

-When Biden announced he wasn’t seeking the Democratic nomination in 2016, he said he regretted not being president because “I would have wanted to have been the president who ended cancer, because it’s possible.”
+When Biden announced he was not seeking the Democratic nomination in 2016, he said his big regret was that “I would have wanted to have been the president who ended cancer, because it’s possible.”

 The effort fell somewhat out of the public focus when Donald Trump became president, though Trump, a Republican, proposed $500 million over 10 years for pediatric cancer research in his 2019 State of the Union address.